-Classic Antarctica
+Classic Antarctica (Antarctic Spirit)

-in the M/V Greg Mortimer
+aboard the M/V Greg Mortimer or the M/V Sylvia Earle

-Classic Antarctica on the M/V Greg Mortimer
+Classic Antarctica (Antarctic Spirit)<br> aboard the M/V Greg Mortimer or the M/V Sylvia Earle

 The Antarctic adventures begin to be enjoyed from the months of October and November.
 Adventurers, explore Antarctica in its most pristine form.
 Experience the whales, the penguins and the sea lions as they rush to find the best places to court, feed and raise.
 Combine continental landings and visits to historical sites with the opportunity to kayak, climbing, snowboarding and snowshoeing.
 Camp and photograph polar pastel landscapes under a sun close to midnight.